sadirde/dwitter-playground/README.md

 ```

 ## Setting a limit
 Dwitter calls the function `u` 60 times per second in an infinite loop.
-When you want want to set a limit for the number of times the funtion should be called, you can set the `limit` property:
+When you want to set a limit for the number of times the funtion should be called, you can set the `limit` property:

 ```js
 const dwitter = new Dwitter(playground, {